kylefegan/Project-1--A250---Drying-Pan/README.md

 This leads me to believe it is supposed to call **printStudentInfo()** and not **printStudentInfo(double tuitionRate)**.

-Not sure if this is correct.
+Not sure if this is correct, even though it follows the directions.

 ### Matt Ngo:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~